Why crankcase blow-by is harder to filter than you think

 System design best practices

-- Oil drain routing: Ensure coalesced oil drains continuously by gravity back to the crankcase or to a collection vessel.
+Ensure coalesced oil drains continuously by gravity back to the crankcase.
 Drain lines must be adequately sized and free of restrictions.
-In CCV systems, a check valve in the drain line prevents intake vacuum from pulling air back through the drain.
+In CCV systems, a check valve prevents intake vacuum from pulling air back through the drain.

 Applications where CCV filtration is critical

 - Stationary power generation: Diesel and gas generators running 24/7 in data centres, hospitals, and critical infrastructure.
-Enclosed locations demand CCV with high-efficiency filtration to meet TA Luft and local emission standards.
+Enclosed locations demand CCV with high-efficiency filtration to meet TA Luft.

-- Biogas and landfill gas engines: Contaminants in the fuel (siloxanes, H&sub2;S, moisture) make blow-by particularly aggressive.
-Accelerated soot and acidic condensate production demands robust element specification.
+- Biogas and landfill gas engines: Contaminants in the fuel (siloxanes, H₂S, moisture) make blow-by particularly aggressive.
+Accelerated soot and acidic condensate production.

 - Marine propulsion and auxiliary: IMO TIER III and local port regulations increasingly require closed crankcase ventilation.
-Vibration and vessel motion add mechanical stress to filter elements.
+Vibration and vessel motion add mechanical stress.

-- CHP / cogeneration: Combined heat and power installations running natural gas or biogas in urban environments face strict emission requirements and limited maintenance windows.
+- CHP / cogeneration: Combined heat and power in urban environments with strict emission requirements and limited maintenance windows.

-- Mining and construction: Enclosed or semi-enclosed engine operation in tunnels, mines, and confined spaces requires effective blow-by filtration to protect workers.
+- Mining and construction: Enclosed or semi-enclosed engine operation in tunnels, mines, and confined spaces requires effective blow-by filtration.

 The connection to vacuum pump filtration

-If you are experiencing premature element failure in a crankcase ventilation application, or if you are specifying a new system and want to get the element selection right from the start, our filtration specialists can help.
-We will review your operating conditions, recommend the appropriate element type and efficiency grade, and suggest system design improvements where necessary.
+If you are experiencing premature element failure or specifying a new system, contact our filtration specialists.
+We will review your operating conditions and recommend the appropriate element type, efficiency grade, and system design improvements.